kaplayjs/kaplay-site/src/content/misc/en/presskit.md

 ## Features

 - Creation of levels using ASCII maps.
-- An ECS (Entity Component System) architecture
+- An ECS (Entity Component System) architecture.
-- A powerful event system
+- A powerful event system.
-- Arcade physics, fast and simple
+- Arcade physics, fast and simple.
-- A bunch of examples to get you started quickly [here](https://play.kaplayjs.com)
+- A bunch of examples to get you started quickly [here](https://play.kaplayjs.com).
-- A large community of developers who creates plugins and share them with the community on our official Discord
+- A large community of developers who creates plugins and share them with the community on our official Discord.
-- Fully compatible with Kaboom.js 3000
+- Fully compatible with Kaboom.js 3000.

 ## The backstory